Frequently Asked Questions

 Why do we charge an adoption donation?

 VA charges an adoption fee so that we can continue rescuing animals.
 The adoption fee helps pay for veterinary expenses, food, and supplies.
 We ensure dogs have been spayed/neutered, microchipped, and received basic vaccinations prior to adoption.
 Parasite-control is administered if needed, and all senior dogs receive a geriatric blood panel.
-All birds will have had a wellness exam prior to adoption, and their adoption fee will include an appointment with an avian veterinarian and a cage if possible.
 Some animals enter our program and require more veterinary care than the basics, for things like ear infections, poor dental hygiene and more costly conditions.
 Adoption fees help us pay for these expenses so that every animal receives appropriate medical care.
 Vancouver Adoptables does not make any profit from adoption fees, and all money collected goes towards care of the animals.

 Does VA require a fenced yard to adopt a dog?